 Eviction filings in Harris and Galveston Counties, TX (Houston) fell sharply once eviction proceedings were suspended across Texas on March 19, 2020.
 Compared to equivalent periods in previous years (2012–2015), eviction filings were far below average over the last two weeks of March, and through April and May.
 Eviction protections in Texas began to expire on May 18, 2020.
 Courts in Harris County resumed business shortly thereafter, followed by the courts in Galveston County in early June.

 More detail on eviction protections in Texas can be found on the COVID-19 Housing Policy Scorecard.

 * Filings in the last week may be undercounted as a result of processing delays.
 These counts will be revised in the following week.

 Eviction filings in Houston were higher than average in January and February of 2020.1 That pattern reversed in March following the suspension of eviction proceedings.
-Eviction filings in April and May were well below average.
+Eviction filings in April and May of 2020 were well below average.
 Filings have increased since then but remain below historical averages.2